FAQ's

 My Pet Needs a Dental, Can you Help?

 We have in the past covered dental treatments, however we soon realised that the problem is too big for our little fund!
 It is estimated that 85% of pets over 3 years of age have untreated dental disease.
 Many of the dogs and cats we are breeding nowadays are genetically predisposed to dental disease from a young age.
 If your pet has smelly breath, the sooner he/she receives help, the better (and cheaper) it will be in the long-run.
 Even older pets can be safely anaesthetised for dental treatment and often gain a new lease on life after their teeth are fixed.
 Many clinics will offer free dental checks, which will allow you to get an idea of the costs involved in treatment and the extent of the problem.
-If you are receiving a Centrelink payment you can be referred to the RSPCA for dental treatment at a reduced rate by ACT Pet Crisis Support.
+If you are receiving a Centrelink payment you can be referred to the RSPCA for dental treatment at a reduced rate by ACT Pet Crisis Supportand pay off the bill via Centrepay.
 Please fill out the application here for dentistry assistance.

 My Vet Does not Know About the Charity and How to Apply